advay77/VOCALX-AI/README.md

 About
 -----
-VocalHire is a beautiful, modern (web + mobile-ready) platform concept to help producers, agencies, and startups find and hire professional voice talent quickly.
+INTERVIEWX is a beautiful, modern (web + mobile-ready) platform concept to help producers, agencies, and startups find and hire professional voice talent quickly.
 It focuses on fast discovery, audition management, transparent rates, and clean profiles with audio demos and sample reels.

 This README provides:
 - A colorful, animated introduction